codemonument/deno_cliffy_zod_option/README.md

 # Cliffy Extension: zodType

-This package provides a cliffy cli framework extension to validate an input option for the cli with zod.
+This package provides a custom options type for the cliffy cli framework.
+The new Option type zodType allows to validate a cli option input with zod.

 ## Usage Examples